-What bills can I pay using My IU Health or Quick Pay?
+What bills can I pay using My IU Health or Guest Pay?

-Any IU Health billing statements from the 250 N. Shadeland Avenue, Indianapolis, IN 46219 address can be paid with Quick Pay or My IU Health.
-If your billing statement’s address is different, your statement is probably from another location or for a service that cannot be paid using Quick Pay or My IU Health.
+Any IU Health billing statements from the 250 N. Shadeland Avenue, Indianapolis, IN 46219 address can be paid with Guest Pay or My IU Health.
+If your billing statement’s address is different, your statement is probably from another location or for a service that cannot be paid using Guest Pay or My IU Health.

 What information do I need to make an online payment?

 Before initiating a new payment, gather the following information:

 - Account/invoice number of the bill you want to pay and the address to which the bill was sent.